aahlenst/virtomate/docs/man/virtomate-guest-run.rst

      "stdout": "SGVsbG8gV29ybGQ=",
      "stdout_truncated": false
    }

-:code:`echo -n 'SGVsbG8gV29ybGQ=' | base64 -d` prints "Hello World".
+   $ echo -n 'SGVsbG8gV29ybGQ=' | base64 -d
+   Hello World

 If you run a program that fails, its exit status and standard error are included in the JSON message.
 The exit status of :program:`virtomate guest-run` remains 0 because Virtomate could successfully start the program: